SP-8403/sa-neonatal-guideline-review/reviews/perinatal-care/review.md

 ## Structural Assessment

-The chapter structure was revised to improve clinical flow from antenatal assessment through delivery preparation and immediate neonatal transition.
+The chapter was reorganised to align with clinical workflow and improve usability at the bedside.

-Key structural refinements included:
+Key structural interventions included:
+	•	Reorganisation into a clinically sequenced framework:
+	•	Antenatal assessment → Labour and delivery → Preparation → Neonatal transition → Referral

-- clearer organisation of maternal history components
+	•	Standardisation of maternal history components
-- improved sequencing of delivery preparation and neonatal transition
-- clearer separation of antenatal risk factors and intrapartum considerations
+	•	Clear separation of:
+	•	Antenatal risk factors
+	•	Intrapartum considerations
+	•	Improved integration between:
-- improved navigation between sections addressing maternal conditions and neonatal risk.
+	•	Maternal conditions and neonatal risk

-These changes improve readability and usability for clinicians across district, regional and tertiary facilities.
+These changes resulted in a more navigable, clinician-oriented structure applicable across all levels of care.

 ---

 ## Clinical Safety Review

-Clinical recommendations were reviewed to ensure alignment with current neonatal resuscitation practice and evidence-based guidance.
+Clinical content was reviewed and actively aligned with current neonatal practice standards.

-Key areas reviewed included:
+Key areas strengthened include:

-- Neonatal resuscitation preparation
+	•	Neonatal resuscitation preparation
-- Helping Babies Breathe (HBB) principles
+	•	Integration of Helping Babies Breathe (HBB) principles
-- Oxygen saturation targets during neonatal transition
+	•	Clarification of oxygen saturation targets during transition
-- Identification of perinatal risk factors for resuscitation
+	•	Structured identification of perinatal risk factors for resuscitation
-- Immediate newborn stabilisation.
+	•	Standardisation of immediate newborn stabilisation guidance

-Content was harmonised with national and international guidance to ensure clarity for clinicians working in varied resource settings.
+Content was harmonised with national and international guidance to ensure clarity across resource-variable settings.

 ---

 ## Governance and Escalation Clarity

-Reviewer comments highlighted the need for stronger clinical governance guidance.
+Reviewer feedback identified gaps in governance and referral clarity.

-The chapter was revised to strengthen:
+The chapter was substantially strengthened through:

-- referral pathways
+	•	Development of explicit referral pathways
-- documentation requirements
+	•	Standardisation of documentation requirements
+	•	Clarification of:
-- escalation processes
+	•	Escalation processes
-- communication between referring and receiving facilities
+	•	Inter-facility communication
-- documentation of referral discussions.
+	•	Introduction of structured referral documentation guidance

-These revisions improve medico-legal clarity and support safer referral practice across the health system.
+These additions significantly improve medico-legal defensibility and system-level safety.

 ---

 ## Feasibility in the South African Context

-Recommendations were assessed against implementation feasibility across different levels of care.
+All recommendations were reviewed for contextual applicability across levels of care, including:

-Where appropriate, language was clarified to ensure that guidance can be applied in:

-- Midwife Obstetric Units (MOUs)
+	•	Midwife Obstetric Units (MOUs)
-- district hospitals
+	•	District hospitals
-- regional referral centres
+	•	Regional centres
-- tertiary neonatal units
+	•	Tertiary neonatal units

-This ensures the chapter remains applicable across the South African healthcare system.
+Language and recommendations were refined to ensure practical implementation within resource-variable environments, without compromising clinical standards.

 ---

 ## Editorial Harmonisation of Reviewer Comments

-All national reviewer comments were reviewed and integrated during the editorial process.
+All national reviewer comments were:

-Comments were categorised into:
+	•	Reviewed in full
+	•	Categorised into thematic domains
+	•	Synthesised into a unified editorial revision

+Comment domains included:
-- clinical clarification
+	•	Clinical clarification
-- structural improvements
+	•	Structural refinement
-- governance and documentation guidance
+	•	Governance and documentation
-- terminology and editorial corrections.
+	•	Terminology standardisation

-Duplicate and overlapping comments were consolidated before incorporation to ensure coherence across the chapter.
+Duplicate and overlapping comments were consolidated prior to integration, ensuring internal consistency across the chapter.

 ---

 ## Diagrams and Algorithms

-Clinical diagrams and algorithms within the chapter were redrawn and standardised to improve clarity and usability.
+Clinical diagrams and algorithms were:

-Where necessary, diagrams were commissioned and developed to ensure:

-- consistent styling across chapters
+	•	Redrawn and standardised
-- clear clinical pathways
+	•	Aligned with clinical decision-making pathways

-- reproducible diagram generation
-- compatibility with guideline publication formats.
+Designed for:
+	•	Clarity
+	•	Reproducibility
+	•	Consistency across chapters

-These visual tools support practical implementation of the guideline in clinical settings.
+Where required, diagrams were newly developed to support structured implementation of guideline recommendations.

+⸻

 ### Visual Assets and Licensing

-- Where appropriate, visual assets and diagram components used to construct guideline algorithms were obtained through licensed resources to ensure compliance with copyright and publication standards.
+Visual and graphical components used in algorithm development were sourced through licensed resources to ensure compliance with copyright and publication standards.

+Where applicable:
-- Licensing costs for certain graphical assets used in the development of standardised clinical diagrams were  covered by the reviewer to support the production of clear, high-quality guideline figures   suitable for national publication.
+	•	Licensing costs for graphical assets were independently supported by the reviewer
-- All diagrams were subsequently standardised and rendered into reproducible formats to support consistent presentation across chapters and compatibility with print and digital guideline formats.
+	•	All diagrams were standardised into reproducible formats

+Outputs were optimised for:
+	•	National publication
+	•	Print and digital formats
+  Implementation feasibility across all levels of care within the South African health system

+The final chapter reflects structured editorial harmonisation rather than isolated comment resolution.

+⸻